QuizMe.Install →

 What is QuizMe?

-Your flashcards belong to you.
-We send the text you explicitly select to our backend (hosted on Railway, US region) only when you click 'Generate' or 'Save'.
-We never read pages automatically.
-We don't sell or share your data with anyone.
-See our privacy policy for details.
+Only the text you explicitly select is sent to our backend, and only when you click Generate or Save.
+We never read pages automatically, and we never sell or share your data.

 Does it work with PDFs and YouTube?